ilyasben26/aws-anmeldung-jaeger-terraform/README.md

 ![Pasted image 20231222151043](https://github.com/ilyasben26/aws-anmeldung-jaeger/assets/73348981/89ba5764-d556-4138-bb31-3695cd146ff4)

 As we can see the initial GET request to the portal is made via the url `https://termin.bremen.de/termine/`, from this request, we learn the following:
 - A session cookie called `tvo_session` is set to establish a session.
-The session lasts for 24 minutes as show below
+The session lasts for 24 minutes as shown below

 After choosing one of the options from the list, a GET request is made to the following url `https://termin.bremen.de/termine/select2?md=5`: